Doncaster Sheffield Airport: MP Nick Fletcher criticises organisation of public inquiry

 The site remains closed as local leaders continue to negotiate a leasehold agreement with Peel.

-Nick Fletcher MP criticised the event’s organisation as he revealed that he was unable to secure one of the limited tickets.
+Mr Fletcher criticised the event’s organisation last week, stating that he was unable to secure one of the event’s limited tickets.

-“Tickets are limited and are now unsurprisingly “sold out”.
+He wrote: “Tickets are limited and are now unsurprisingly ‘sold out’.
 This means that nobody else including your MP can attend.
-90 minutes is inadequate especially when that includes opening speeches.
+90 minutes is inadequate, especially when that includes opening speeches.

 Mr Fletcher shared a letter he wrote to Mayor Coppard: